-This is an Executive Summary of the content of the proposed ToR, which has been prepared by the City and has been will be circulated to government review agencies, Indigenous communities, a number of City committees and the public for comment.
-The comments received will be considered by the City of London in making revisions and preparing the proposed ToR, which will then be submitted to the Minister of Environment, Conservation and Parks (Minister) for a decision.
+This is an Executive Summary of the content of the proposed ToR, which has been prepared by the City and has been.will-be-circulated to government review agencies, Indigenous communities, a number of City committees and the public for comment. <a href="https://has.comments.comments-received-will-be-considered-by-the-City-of-London in-making revisions-and-preparing-the-proposed ToR, which will then be submitted to the Minister of Environment, Conservation and Parks (Minister) for a decision.
 Once approved by the Minister of Environment, Conservation and Parks, the ToR provides the framework or work plan that must be subsequently completed to prepare the EA, and the basis for review and approval.

 The City of London has implemented many waste diversion programs over the years and has achieved 45% diversion of its residential waste stream (Figure 1).
 This diversion rate is comparable to other medium to large size municipalities in Ontario with the exception of communities with Green Bin programs.
 The City has commenced the development of its long-term Resource Recovery Strategy.
-The first component of the strategy is to complete a 60% Diversion Action Plan to determine how best to increase
+The first component of the strategy is to complete a 60% Diversion Action Plan to determine how best to increase residential waste diversion to 60% by 2022.